LINKS

-Asian Australian Studies Research Network (AASRN) is a formal network for academics, community researchers, and cultural workers who are interested in the area of Asian Australian Studies.
+Asian Australian Studies Research Network (AASRN) is a network for academics, community researchers, and cultural workers who are interested in Asian Australian Studies.

-The Australia-Japan Society of NSW (AJS-NSW) brings together Australian and Japanese people living in NSW to explore mutual interests.
+The Australia-Japan Society of NSW (AJS-NSW) aims to bring together Australian and Japanese people living in NSW to explore mutual interests.

-Chor-Farmer was organised as a Male Voice Choir of Tokyo University of Agriculture in 1967 by Hiroshi Masumoto, and has held Australia and New Zealand concert tour every two years since 1977.
+Chor-Farmer was organised as a Male Voice Choir of Tokyo University of Agriculture in 1967 by Hiroshi Masumoto, and has held an Australia and New Zealand concert tour every two years since 1977, visiting Cowra, NSW to perform in the Cowra Japanese War Cemetery.

 Contemporary Asian Australian Performance (CAAP) (formerly Performance 4a) is the only professional arts company dedicated to making exceptional contemporary Asian Australian work for all audiences.

-The Cowra Japanese War Cemetery Online Database provides individual information on 524 graves in the Cowra Japanese War Cemetery, which is located in Cowra, New South Wales.
-Those buried in the cemetery were Japanese prisoners of war and civilian internees who died in Australia during the Pacific War.
+The Cowra Japanese War Cemetery Online Database provides individual information on the 524 graves in the Cowra Japanese War Cemetery, located in Cowra, New South Wales.
+Those buried in the cemetery were Japanese prisoners of war and civilian internees who died in Australia during World War II.
 Facilitated and created by Nikkei Australia members.

 Cowra Voices is storytelling app linking people and places with a geo-locative app – much like a heritage trail app – exploring Cowra’s unique story of civic peace and reconciliation with Japan.
-Facilitated and created by Nikkei Australia members.
+Created by Nikkei Australia members and Cowra Council.
 Cowra Voices Download is the download page for the Cowra Voices storytelling app.

 DENSHŌ The Japanese American Legacy Project is a non-profit organization started in 1996, with the initial goal of documenting oral histories from Japanese Americans who were incarcerated during World War II.
 This evolved into a mission to educate, preserve, collaborate and inspire action for equity.